Braeger Ford helped make these videos

 When you change the headlight on your Safari, it is important to not touch the glass part of the bulb with your fingers because the oil from your fingertips will cause that part of the bulb to burn hotter, which significantly shortens the life of the bulb.

-Help keep your car as responsive as you are by maintaining proper power steering fluid levels2001 Chevrolet Astro 4.3L V6 Extended Cargo Van
+See how to seal up minor power steering fluid leaks2001 Chevrolet Astro 4.3L V6 Extended Cargo Van

 Because you have to start somewhere2001 Chevrolet Astro 4.3L V6 Extended Cargo Van